gfxdisp/pwcmp_rating_unified/README.md

 The scaling procedure achieves several, non-trivial goals:

-* Firstly, it relates the quality scores coming from different datasets.
+* Firstly, it relates the quality scores coming from different protocols (rating and pairwise comparisons).

 * Secondly, it accounts for the accuracy/sensitivity of the protocol used in each experiment and brings the quality values into a unified scale.